VivekMalhan666/Space-X/README.md

 ### Step 1:

 Clone/Download this repository in your system.
 Unzip the repository if you have downloaded it.

 ### Step 2:

 Open the terminal and cd to the folder of the repository.

 ### Step 3:

-    Type "npm install" in your terminal.
+Type the following command in your terminal.
+This will help us install all the dependencies required.

+    npm install

 ### Step 4:

+Type the command below to host the application in your localhost.

+    npm start

-    Type "npm start" to host it and Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Now Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Step 5:

 Open the project in your desired text editor and edit it to your own liking

 <h4 align="center">This app was developed by : Vivek Malhan</hr>